Skptak/FreeRTOS-Plus-TCP/MISRA.md

 #### Rule 20.10
 _Ref 20.10.1_

-- MISRA C-2012 Rule 20.10 warns against the use of ## concatination operator.
+- MISRA C-2012 Rule 20.10 warns against the use of ## concatenation operator.
         However, in this case, it must be used to support compile time assertions in case the preprocessor does not suppport sizeof.
 This operation (assert) has no runtime execution.